ccoverstreet/Jablko/docs/jpm.md

 ## Reinstalling Packages

 To reinstall a package, use the syntax `./jpm reinstall module_name`.
 This will delete the current module's directory and redownload the module from the `repo_archive` specified in the "jablko_config.json" file.
+Running reinstall with no arguments will result in all modules being reinstalled.

+Reinstall can also be used to download modules from a previously defined "jablko_config.json" by running `./jpm reinstall` with no arguments.